davidcpell/rbenv_resources/README.md

 # rbenv_resources
 A resource cookbook for managing Ruby versions with [rbenv](https://github.com/rbenv/rbenv).
 This cookbook has *no* recipes.
 It exists purely to provide you with custom resources to use in your recipe cookbook.

+## Requirements
+This cookbook requires that `git` be installed on the target system prior.
+This cookbook does *not* provide a `git` recipe.

 ## Platforms
 This cookbook has been tested on the following platforms: